QuantConnect/lean-cli/README.md

                                   The EMSX broker to use --terminal-link-emsx-account TEXT
+                                  The EMSX account to use --terminal-link-openfigi-api-key TEXT
-                                  The EMSX account to use --atreyu-host TEXT              The host of the Atreyu server --atreyu-req-port INTEGER       The Atreyu request port --atreyu-sub-port INTEGER       The Atreyu subscribe port
+                                  The Open FIGI API key to use for mapping options --atreyu-host TEXT              The host of the Atreyu server --atreyu-req-port INTEGER       The Atreyu request port --atreyu-sub-port INTEGER       The Atreyu subscribe port